Blue Blood (X Japan album)

-Blue Blood is the second studio album by Japanese rock band X Japan, then known as simply X. It was released on April 21, 1989, by CBS/Sony as the band's major label debut.
+Blue Blood is the second studio album by Japanese heavy metal band X Japan, then known as simply X. It was released on April 21, 1989, by CBS/Sony as the band's major label debut.
 Blue Blood sold more than 700,000 copies, reached number 6 on the Oricon chart and stayed on the chart for more than 100 weeks.
 The album's singles would also reach the top five on the chart.
 In 2007, Rolling Stone Japan ranked Blue Blood number 15 on their list of the "100 Greatest Japanese Rock Albums of All Time".

 Overview

 On December 26, 1987, X participated in an audition held by CBS/Sony, which led to a recording contract in August of the following year.
 In the meantime, the band released their first album, Vanishing Vision, through Extasy Records owned by Yoshiki, on April 14, 1988 and toured extensively in support of the record.

 Recording for their major label debut album, Blue Blood, began in January 1989.
-It was released on April 21, 1989, during the band's tour of the same name which began on March 13.
+It was released on April 21, 1989, during the band's tour of the same name, which began on March 13.
 Two of the concerts sold out in advance, including the March 16 show at Shibuya Public Hall, which was later released on home video as Blue Blood Tour Bakuhatsu Sunzen Gig.
 X went on the Rose & Blood Tour in September, which was temporarily suspended when Yoshiki collapsed after a November 22 concert, but then continued into May 1990.
 Their success earned the band the "Grand Prix New Artist of the Year" award at the 4th annual Japan Gold Disc Awards in 1990.

 A special edition of Blue Blood, which included a second disc of instrumental versions of some songs, was released on February 14, 2007, and reached number 23 on the Oricon chart.
 A remastered version which reached number 165 was released on March 19, 2008.

 Composition

-Blue Blood contains re-recordings of songs from their second single "Orgasm", the title track, "X", as well as "Kurenai" and "Unfinished" from their debut album Vanishing Vision, all with alternate/expanded lyrics.
+Blue Blood contains re-recordings of their second single "Orgasm" and its b-side "X", as well as "Kurenai" and "Unfinished" from their debut album Vanishing Vision, all with alternate/expanded lyrics.
 "Easy Fight Rambling" is a glam metal song, while "Kurenai" exemplifies the band's trademark mix of speed metal, ballad and symphonic elements.
 The intro track "Prologue (~ World Anthem)" is a re-working of the 1977 Mahogany Rush song "The World Anthem" originally written by Frank Marino, hence its title and Marino being credited as composer.

 Blue Blood leans more towards symphonic metal than its predecessor, with "Rose of Pain" including portions from Johann Sebastian Bach's "Fugue in G Minor".
 "Endless Rain", a power ballad, also features classical piano and strings in the background.

 The songs "X" and "Orgasm" have many of X's friends, fellow musicians and members of bands on Extasy Records providing backing vocals, namely Baki from Gastunk, Tusk, Ken and Seiichi from Zi:Kill, Haruhiko Ash (The Zolge, Eve of Destiny), and members of Ladies Room.